-If the author is still alive but decides to quit, it risks becoming a Franchise Zombie.
+If the author is still alive but decides to quit, they're preventing a Franchise Zombie

 Please note that this trope applies when a creator (writer, director, etc.) ceases work on a project, not a participant (actor, well... mostly actors) unless they had significant input.